 What triggers it?

 While there are risk factors associated with asthma that you can’t change, such as genetics or your gender, there are some things that you can do something about.
-Asthma has a number of ‘triggers’, which are things that set off the symptoms of asthma or make existing symptoms worse.
+There are a number of ‘asthma triggers’, which are things that set off the symptoms of asthma or make existing symptoms worse.
 There may be a number of triggers that irritate the airways and cause asthma and it can be tricky to work out exactly what is causing the symptoms.

 In many cases, asthma is triggered by a substance you are allergic to, such as: